 October/November 2013: The first autonomous Restarter groups starting hosting events, from Florida to northern Italy.
 And we relaunch our paid services, focusing on workplaces, all the while maintaining our local community events and public speaking.

 2014: We do not want to be an old-style charity spending all our time writing grants.
 We prefer instead to spend that time engaging people in their workplaces.
 It is our plan to support our community work through paid services.
-Our goal: to either be standing on our own two feet by June or to have a very accurate picture of how long it will take us.
+Our goal: to be covering our core costs through our workplace events by the end of 2014, and continue to develop our enterprise arm to cover new activities in 2015.